akaunting/docs/en/user-manual/reports.md

 ### View Report

-If you click the report name/icon you'll be redirected to the report view page wher you can see the data, filter them, print, and export them.
+If you click the report name/icon you'll be redirected to the report view page where you can see the data, filter them, print, and export them.

 ## New Reports